davecamp/BMax-Shader-Framework/README.md

-# NOTE this is an active WIP

 # BMax-Shader-Framework
 Blitzmax shader framework
+This project is an active 'work in progress'

 This module should be placed into a 'BLITZMAX_INSTALL/mod/srs.mod/shaderframework.mod/' folder.